coala-info/coala-info.github.io/use-cases/atacseq-analysis.md

 ## Use Case Workflow

-For demonstration purposes, we utilize human ATAC-Seq data from the BT-549 human triple negative breast cancer cell line ([Bhattacharya and et al.](https://doi.org/10.1158/1541-7786.MCR-21-0672)), using only the reads mapped to chromosome 22.
+For demo purposes, we utilize human ATAC-Seq data from the BT-549 human triple negative breast cancer cell line ([Bhattacharya and et al.](https://doi.org/10.1158/1541-7786.MCR-21-0672)), using only the reads mapped to chromosome 22.
 The alignment file is in BAM format for the paired-end ATAC-seq library.

 ### Step 1: Call Peaks with macs3 and Summarize